ssowinski/Irregular-verbs/README.md

 **viewWillLayoutSubviews** (… then autolayout happens, then …) **viewDidLayoutSubviews**
 - If memory gets low, you might get **didReceiveMemoryWarning**

-##DELEGATION
+## Delegation Pattern
 A very important use of protocols, implement “blind communication” between a View and its Controller.
-I used it to delegate

-1. Create a delegation protocol.
+1.Create a delegation protocol.
 Defines what the View (CardViewContainer) wants the Controller (WordsListViewController) to take care of.

 ```sh